mdziedzic/build-boilerplate-static-es6-sass/README.md

 # Installation

 The only development dependency of this project is [Node.js](https://nodejs.org).
-Once Node is installed, simply...
+Once Node is installed:

 ```
 git clone https://github.com/mdziedzic/build-boilerplate-static-es6-sass.git